willis240/willis240.github.io/README.md

 #### June 5

 - Fixed problems in Grafana, now have a graph displaying two data points successfully
+- Made a program that pings Google but does not yet send the data to the database

 ## About Me